dfs-with-r/nbadata/README.md

 nbadata
 =======

-This package contains data used in the book [DFS with R: Building an NBA Projection System](https://leanpub.com/dfswithr).
+This package contains NBA data that can be used for analysis and playing Daily Fantasy Sports.
 It currently consists of the following data tables:

 -   `nbafpts`: player fantasy points for each game in the 2017-2018 NBA season